María Isabel Chorobik de Mariani: Grandmothers of the Plaza de Mayo

-After the coup d'état of March 24, 1976, the mothers whom their grandchildren were kidnapped and missing founded a human rights organization with the goal of finding the children stolen and illegally adopted during the Argentine dictatorship.
+After the coup d'état of March 24, 1976, mothers whose grandchildren were kidnapped and missing founded a human rights organization with the goal of finding children who had been stolen and illegally adopted during the Argentine dictatorship.

-Estela Barnes de Carlotto and de Mariani both were founders of this organization and de Marian was the second president of the Grandmothers of the Plaza de Mayo.
+Estela Barnes de Carlotto and de Mariani both were founders of this organization and de Mariani was the second president of the Grandmothers of the Plaza de Mayo.
 It was founded in 1977 to locate children kidnapped during the repression, some of them born to mothers in prison who were later "disappeared", and to return the children to their surviving biological families.

 Anahí Association

-In 1989, due to difference between the members of Grandmothers of the Plaza de Mayo, de Marian left the Association.
+In 1989, due to difference between the members of Grandmothers of the Plaza de Mayo, de Mariani left the Association.
 She later founded a human rights organization called Asociación Anahí (in honor of her missing granddaughter, Clara Anahí Mariani).